Tips for Getting Back to Work After Vacation

 1. Plan ahead

 Make a to-do-list covering items that need to be completed before vacation, during, and after getting back.
-This forethought helps set priorities to accomplish during each phase.
+This forethought helps to set priorities to accomplish during each phase.

 2. Home, sweet home